wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 ## `usedExports`

 This is a [webpack optimization](https://webpack.js.org/configuration/optimization/#optimizationusedexports) that relies on `terser` to detect side effects in statements.
-However, as stated earlier, that is quite difficult in JavaScript.
+However, as stated earlier, it is difficult in JavaScript.
 This optimization is on by default in `production` mode.

 ## `sideEffects`

-This is a webpack optimization that relies on a new field in `package.json` that specifies side effects (if any) for a whole module.
+This is a `webpack` optimization that relies on a new field in `package.json` that specifies side effects (if any) for a whole package.
 Here are some examples.

 ```json
 // package.json